-Speed limiters (SLs), commonly known as speed governors, are devices that interfere with a vehicle engine to prevent it from reaching a pre-programmed maximum speed.
-They have been found to be beneficial on trucks and buses for the setting of road speed.
+Speed limiters (SL), commonly known as speed governors, are pre-programmed devices that interfere with a vehicle engine to prevent it from exceeding a maximum speed.
+It has been found to be beneficial on trucks and buses for the setting of road speed.
 Since SL capability is standard, the cost of introducing SLs is negligible.

 The effectiveness was broadly assessed by Hanowski, R. J. et al. (2012), who showed that SLs are effective in reducing speed-related crashes.
 UK Analysis found that the rate of crash involvement for SL trucks dropped by 26%.
 Australia estimated a crash reduction of 29% involving trucks in this case if SL regulations are in force.

-SLs cannot fix speeding on roads with speed limits lower than SL settings, and the literature shows that speeding tends to be an issue in these circumstances.
+SLs cannot fix speeding on roads with speed limits lower than the top speed the vehicle is set at, and the literature shows that travelling too fast for the conditions tends to be an issue in these circumstances.
 Traffic consequences have also been reported as a problem in some places, such as the United Kingdom, owing to the long-distance needed for one SL truck to pass another.
-However, the negative effects of SLs tend to be greatly outweighed by the safety gains associated with the decrease in total speed.
+However, the negative effects of the SLs tend to be greatly outweighed by the safety gains associated with the decrease in total speed of the SLs.

 To know more about this click here.

 Adaptive Cruise Control (ACC), a modern edition of Conventional Cruise Control, utilizes radar or laser sensors for detecting and tracking the speed of vehicles in front and adjusting speeds based on this.
 In addition to choosing cruise speed, it allows drivers to change the time gap and headway in the travel lane with the front vehicle.